Fixed-parameter Approximability of Boolean MinCSPs: Post's lattice, co-clone lattice, and a simple reduction

-Using the above comments, it can be seen (and it is well known) that the lattice of Boolean co-clones has the structure shown in Figure~\ref{classfigure}.
-In the figure, if co-clone $C_2$ is above co-clone $C_1$, then $C_2 \supset C_1$.
+Using the above comments, it can be seen (and it is well known) that the lattice of Boolean co-clones has the structure shown in Figure~\ref{classfigure}.\footnote{We thank Heribert Vollmer and Yuichi Yoshida for giving us access to their Post's lattice diagrams.} In the figure, if co-clone $C_2$ is above co-clone $C_1$, then $C_2 \supset C_1$.
 The names of the co-clones are indicated in the nodes\footnote{If the name of a clone is $\text{L}_3$, for example, then the corresponding co-clone is $\Inv(\text{L}_3)$ (\Inv\ is defined, for example, in \cite{bases}), which is denoted by $\mathrm{IL_3}$.}, where we follow the notation of B\"ohler et al~\cite{bases}.

 For a co-clone $C$ we say that a set of relations $\Gamma$ is a \textit{base} for $C$ if $C = \la \Gamma \ra$, that is, any relation in $C$ can be pp-defined using relations in $\Gamma$.
 B\"{o}hler et al.\ give bases for all co-clones in \cite{bases}, and the reader can consult this paper for details.
 We reproduce this list in Table~\ref{cc_table}.\footnote{We note that $\even^4$ can be pp-defined using $\dup$.
 Therefore the base $\{\dup, \even^4, x \oplus y\}$ given by B\"ohler et al.~\cite{bases} for $\mathrm{IN_2}$ can be actually simplified to $\{\dup, x \oplus y\}$.}